Beard: In animals

-The term "beard" is also used for a collection of stiff, hairlike feathers on the centre of the breast of turkeys.
+The term "beard" is also used for a collection of stiff, hairlike feathers on the centre of the breast of a turkey.
 Normally, the turkey's beard remains flat and may be hidden under other feathers, but when the bird is displaying, the beard becomes erect and protrudes several centimetres from the breast.

 Many goats possess a beard.
 The orangutan also possesses a beard.

 Several animals are termed "bearded" as part of their common name.
 Sometimes a beard of hair on the chin or face is prominent but for some others, "beard" may refer to a pattern or colouring of the pelage reminiscent of a beard.